KacperZielinski/KacperZielinski/README.md

 ### Hi there 👋
+⚡ Repo code is really deprecated.
+It still need to be cleaned!

 <!--
 **KacperZielinski/KacperZielinski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.